 What is Hyperhydrosis?

-Hyperhydrosis is a condition that is characterised by sweating or perspiration in excess of the normal needs of the body.
+Sweating or perspiration in excess of the normal needs of the body.
 This can be socially crippling, embarrassing, restrict clothing choice and destroy clothes.

-Primary Hyperhydrosis is not due to any particular underlying reason, and can be seen as excessive sweating in the palms, feet, underarms, face and/or scalp.
+Primary sweating is not due to any particular underlying reason, and can be seen as excessive sweating in the palms, feet, underarms, face and/or scalp.
 There is often a family history of excessive sweating.
 Sweating usually affects both sides, and is less at night than during the day.
 Most people with excessive sweating have Primary Hyperhydrosis.

 How can you help with Hyperhydrosis?